pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 }
 ```

 Notice how the `div` element in which the component is rendered is referenced with `ref` and `this.refs`.
-You may have seen in other tutorials that you can get the DOM element of a component by using the `ReactDOM.getDOMNode()` or the `ReactDOM.finDOMNode()` method, but [since React 0.14](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html), `this.refs` is the recommended way to do this (remember that React works with a Virtual DOM while jQuery works with the *real* DOM).
+You may have seen in other tutorials that you can get the DOM element of a component by using either the `ReactDOM.getDOMNode()` or the `ReactDOM.finDOMNode()` functions, but [since React 0.14](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html), `this.refs` is the recommended way to do this (remember that React works with a Virtual DOM while jQuery works with the *real* DOM).

-We saved a reference to the Epoch gauge component (`this.gauge`) so when the sentiment property is updated, the gauge can be updated too in the (`componentWillReceiveProps` function).
+We saved a reference to the Epoch gauge component (`this.gauge`) so when the sentiment property is updated, the gauge can be updated too in the `componentWillReceiveProps` function.

-To render the messages, `messages.js` acts like the message container:
+To render the messages, the `Messages` component acts like a container:
 ```javascript
 import React, { Component } from 'react';
 import ReactCSSTransitionGroup from 'react-addons-css-transition-group';